 All newborn babies are required by law to be tested, or screened, for certain inherited diseases.
 These diseases, if untreated, can severely interfere with a baby's development.
 This newborn screening is commonly called a PKU.
 A few drops of blood from a newborn's heel are taken after 24 hours of life.
 Depending on the results, some newborns will require further testing.
 Should this be the case, your pediatrician will notify you.
-Once the results are known, your pediatrician will discuss them with you.
+Your pediatrician will discuss the results with you.